 ✔ Cloud-based convenience for COVID-19 times

-You can’t talk about anything in 2020 without mentioning the coronavirus.
+You can’t talk about anything in 2021 (and, sadly, probably not in 2022, either) without mentioning the coronavirus.
 It’s changed the way teams collaborate, and – for now, at least – made office work a distant memory.

 That’s why it’s so important to equip your team with the software it needs to keep everyone on the same page – even if you’re not all working in the same place.
 So how can CRM help?

 Well, CRM software is typically cloud-based.
 What this means is your system’s data storage is handled by the CRM supplier you choose – not, as is the case with on-premise systems, on your own servers.

 In practical terms, this means your CRM system can be accessed anywhere, anytime.
 Anyone in your team can log in from wherever they’re working, and instantly view and update data in real time.